 - use transaction and isolation to handle the data consistency and integrity for sensitive data and operations

-Next.js Best Practice Guide
+Next.js Framework: Best Practices

 - make full use of Next.js' layered cache system in page / routes,